-You know those crisp, beautiful autumn mornings with azure skies and a low-angled sun jabbing fingers of light through the trees into a carpet of mist?
-It was one of those.
+You know those crisp, beautiful autumn mornings with azure skies and a low sun jabbing fingers of light through the trees into a carpet of mist?
+Lovely.

-I took photos in my local park while walking the dog.
+I took my camera to the park today while walking the dog.
 Each scene, viewed by eye, was a perfect English autumn composition.
-The resulting photos?
+My photos?
 Rubbish!
-Each image was underexposed, the rays of sunlight looked weak and the sky was a flat pastel.
-Not what I was hoping for!
+Underexposed, weak sunlight and a flat pastel sky.

-I attempted to rescue an image with heavy editing using the Enlight app for iOS, my favourite photo editor.
-Digging deeper into Enlight’s mixer tools, I used the blending functions to combine two photos into the following woodland scene:
+I tried to rescue an image with heavy editing using my favourite photo editor, the Enlight app.
+I used blending to combine two photos into this woodland scene:

-Next, I played with a photo I took of Crosby beach (site of Sir Antony Gormley’s Another Place) with space imagery to make this double exposure:
+Next, I merged a photo I took of Crosby beach (site of Sir Antony Gormley’s Another Place with a space image:

 To make the following image, I started with a double exposure from two of my own photos, Last of the light and Formby beach.
 Next, I placed an aged structure that’s unsettling and incongruous in a rural scene.

 I’ve had the idea for this composition mind for a while.
 It’s inspired by Simon Stålenhag’s digital painting in Tales from the Loop.
 The iron structure is a close-up of Zeche Zollern mine head tower (CC BY-NC 2.0) by Werner Wittersheim.